ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 * It is a really good idea that all machines used for ICP have access to a yum repository in order to install various RHEL packages that are pre-requisites for ICP.
 Many data centers have a Red Hat Satellite server available.

-* It is a really good idea for all machines to access to the public Internet.
-The Docker yum repository makes it convenient to install the latest version of Docker CE.
-Docker Hub in particular is convenient for access to commonly available Docker images.
+* It is a really good idea for all the machines in the ICP cluster to have access to the public Internet.
+The public Docker yum repository makes it convenient to install the latest version of Docker CE.
+Docker Hub is convenient for access to commonly available Docker images.

 ## The ICP installation in a nutshell:
 1. Customize RHEL for Docker and ICP.